The Sucker: Plot

 Leaving Paris for his summer vacation, the naïve Antoine Maréchal has his 2CV totally wrecked in a collision with the Rolls-Royce of company director Léopold Saroyan.
 As compensation, Saroyan offers Maréchal the chance to drive a friend's 1964 white Cadillac DeVille convertible from Naples to Bordeaux, all expenses paid.
-Unknown to Maréchal, Saroyan is the leader of a criminal gang and the Cadillac is filled with heroin, gold and precious stones, including the largest diamond in the world, the Youkounkoun.
-Maréchal collects the car in Naples from where, unknown to him, Saroyan and his associates shadow him.
-Unknown to Saroyan, an Italian gang are aware of the Cadillac's contents and are shadowing it as well.
+Unknown to Maréchal, Saroyan is the leader of a criminal gang and the Cadillac is filled with heroin, gold and stolen gems including the largest diamond in the world, the Youkounkoun.
+Maréchal collects the car in Naples and sets on his drive, shadowed both by Saroyan and his associates and by a rival Italian gang whose members are aware of the Cadillac's contents.

-After an accident, in which the repairman finds and removes the gold, Maréchal reaches Rome, where a pretty manicurist called Gina joins him.
+After an accident, following which a mechanic finds and removes the gold, Maréchal reaches Rome, where a pretty manicurist called Gina joins him.
 She only does it to make her fiancé jealous and then finds a pretty German hitchhiker called Ursula to accompany him.
 At night the Italian gang steal the Cadillac but are chased by Saroyan's gang, who capture it after a gun battle in which all the heroin is destroyed and return it to Maréchal.
 Mickey, one of the Italian crooks, seduces Ursula, who invites him to join them.
 In an isolated spot, Mickey then tries to kill Maréchal, but Ursula sabotages the battery so that he cannot make off with the car and saves Maréchal's life.
 Left on his own, Maréchal gets a new battery and throws the ruined one, full of diamonds, into the sea.

 Crossing the border into France at Menton, Maréchal sees Saroyan's car being stripped by the police.
 He realises that the car they want must be the one he is driving and that Saroyan must be crooked.
 Heading for Carcassonne, he rings an old friend who is now chief of police there.
 Still tracked by Saroyan and the Italians, he lures them all into the unmarked side door of the police station, where they are arrested.
 Taking the Cadillac on the last leg to Bordeaux, he has another accident with Saroyan's prison transport, in which he finds the Youkounkoun and can thus expect a reward of 100 million francs coming to him.

 As they are being ferried to police headquarters inside the wrecked Cadillac, Maréchal and Saroyan begin to strike up a friendship over this misadventure.